MarcusMachaba/MahlatseMarcusMachaba_Assessment_BIGS-CrashGamesKiron/README.md

 | `GET /api/bankholidays/{region}` | Bank holidays for the region |
 | `GET /api/dragonball/characters` | Proxies the Dragon Ball API with sliding cache |

-All endpoints (except register/login) require a valid JWT token.
+All endpoints (except register/login) require a valid JWT token in request headers.

 ---

-## ??
-Authentication
+## 🖼 Authentication

 - Passwords are stored as **one-way salted hashes**
 - JWT token is issued on login (1-hour expiry)